Explore the Most Beautiful Beaches of Aruba

 Palm Beach and Eagle Beach are walkable, and many paths connect hotels, shops, and restaurants.
 Bikes are available to rent, and the flat terrain makes riding easy.

-Aruba’s beaches are beautiful, calm, and easy to enjoy.
+The beaches here are beautiful, calm, and easy to enjoy.
 But a few simple rules help keep them safe and clean.
 These tips make your beach day smoother as well as protect the island’s natural areas.

 Follow Local Beach Rules